Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: Uniform Keys Versus Biased Keys: Size and Storage Requirements

 \section{Uniform Keys Versus Biased Keys: Size and Storage Requirements}

-In this subsection we show that when the number of users is smaller than the number of bins, a shorter biased key can achieve the same level of security as a longer unbiased key.
+In this section we show that when the average guesswork is larger than the number of users, the minimal size of a biased key that achieves the average guesswork above with a universal set of hash functions defined in equations \eqref{eq:KeySegmentation}, \eqref{eq:USHF}, is smaller than the size of a uniform key (i.e., a key which is i.i.d.
+Bernoulli$\pa{1/2}$) that achieves the same guesswork for the same number of users, with any mapping from the set of keys to the set of hash functions.
 Furthermore, we show that the storage space required to store the bins of all users is also significantly smaller.
+We wish to point out that this holds when the passwords of the users are mapped to the least likely bins, that is, bins allocation as defined in Definition \ref{def:backdoor} is in place.